venkatraj/js-notes/Part 1/06. Advanced working with functions/6.2 Rest parameters and spread operator/Rest parameters and spread operator.md

 ```

 `arguments` object is an array-like object and also an iterable.
 But it is not an array.
 So, we can't use mapping functions on parameters.
 And we can't have few parameters as variables and rest as object.
-So when you do need such features, you can use `...rest` paramters
+So when you do need such features, you can use `...rest` parameters

 ```js